-- The errors which led to the difference still remains to have to be located. - These errors will be rectified through Suspense A/c (One sided errors) which will be explained in the topic Rectification of Errors. - When all the errors are rectified, this Account closes down automatically.
-If the difference in Trial Balance persist, it is shown in the Balance Sheet - (a) Debit Balance of Suspense Account is shown in the Asset Side of the Balance Sheet. - (b) Credit Balance of Suspense Account is shown in the Liability Side of the Balance Sheet.
+- (a) The errors which led to the difference still remains to have to be located. - (b) These errors will be rectified through Suspense A/c (One sided errors) which will be explained in the topic Rectification of Errors. - (c) When all the errors are rectified, this Account closes down automatically.
+If the difference in Trial Balance persist, it is shown in the Balance Sheet. - (i) Debit Balance of Suspense Account is shown in the Asset Side of the Balance Sheet. - (ii) Credit Balance of Suspense Account is shown in the Liability Side of the Balance Sheet. - Note: 1.
+If there is Excess Debit in the Difference is posted to the \rightarrow Trial Balance Credit side of Suspense A/c 2.
+If there is Excess Credit in the \rightarrow Difference is posted to the Trial Balance Debit side of Suspense A/c